Swag3009/swag3009.github.io/_posts/2024-10-02-90DaysChallenge.md

 - **You can't enjoy the world and its luxuries from your coffin.** Never trade your health for money.
 If you focus on your health, feel better, and work better, you'll earn the money you desire.
 Good health is the root of prosperity.

+## My 90-Day Challenge: Watch the Journey!
+I'm currently staying in a hostel, so I’m unsure how consistently I can make videos, but I’ll try to update my progress as much as possible.
+In this video, I share my 90-day challenge plan.

+{% include embed/youtube.html id='4MylVjdqZNU' %}

 ## Conclusion
 In the end, this 90-day challenge is not just a temporary endeavor but a stepping stone toward becoming the person I want to be.
 It's not about expecting drastic changes or instant results—it's about embracing the journey of improvement and growth.
 Each small step I take toward better health, stronger habits, and a more focused mindset will contribute to a bigger transformation over time.